hadaldiv/hadaldiv/README.md

 </p>

 <p align="center">
-reading the rentries linked is advised. chaosspear is ponytown-specific and chaoscontrol is my main.
+reading the rentries linked is advised. doomspear is ponytown-specific and chaoscontrol is my main.
 </p>